5 from 4 votes

 If you are a seafood lover, this is the meal for you!
 This baked stuffed flounder with crab and shrimp recipe is great for several reasons.
 It combines the flavors of flounder, lump crab meat, and shrimp, resulting in a delightful blend of sea-inspired tastes.

-This crowd-pleasing dish can be served as a main course for family dinners or as part of a larger Traditional Christmas dinner, offering a satisfying and delicious meal.
+This crowd-pleasing dish can be served as a main course for small family dinners or as part of a larger gathering, offering a satisfying and delicious meal.

 • Flounder fillets: Choose high-quality fresh flounder from a reputable provider.
 You can also use frozen if that’s all you have, but be sure to thaw them out in advance.